karimelgazar/gathertube/README.md

 #### No Videos Found
 - Ensure tabs contain YouTube video URLs (`youtube.com/watch?v=` or `youtu.be/`)
+- Extension only gathers from current browser window (this is the default behavior)
 - Check that tabs are not private/incognito (unless extension is enabled for incognito)
 - Verify URLs are not playlists or channel pages